Frailty, Falls and Ageing Well

 People in England can now expect to live for far longer than ever before – but these extra years of life are not always spent in good health, with many people developing conditions that reduce their independence and quality of life.

 The NHS has a key role to play in helping older people manage these long term conditions, making sure they receive the right kind of support to help them live as well as possible.
+The NHS Ageing Well Programme is currently being implemented in Cornwall with the aim of helping people get timely help that enables them to maintain their independence for as long a possible and prevent avoidable hospital admissions.
+The health, social care and voluntary sectors are working together to ensure that people are supported to age well and this includes a strong emphasis on preventative health care.

-'Frailty' is a term that is used a lot, but is often misunderstood.
-When used properly, It describes a long term condition that affects how our bodies gradually lose their in-built reserves, leaving us vulnerable to dramatic, sudden changes in health triggered by seemingly small events such as a minor infection or a change in medication or environment.
+'Frailty' is a term that is used a lot but is often misunderstood.
+When used properly, it describes a long term condition that affects how our bodies gradually lose their in-built reserves, leaving us vulnerable to dramatic, sudden changes in health triggered by seemingly small events such as a minor infection or a change in medication or environment.

 In medicine, frailty defines the group of older people who are at highest risk of adverse outcomes such as falls, disability, admission to hospital, or the need for long-term care.
 Around 10 per cent of people aged over 65 years have frailty, rising to between a quarter and a half of those aged over 85.

 Many of the factors that cause people to age differently can be influenced by their environment and lifestyle choices such as diet and exercise.
 Keeping active is one of the most important ways in which people can prevent frailty and falls as they get older.
+Explore the 'Information for Patients' section to find out more.
+Remember, it's never too late (or too early) to make some lifestyle choices that will influence how we age.